chiru-labs/pbt-chip-client/README.md

 Promise<string | undefined>
 ```

+## Known issues

+- A small handful of Android devices may have trouble completing the PBT scanning process.
+We are currently investigating a solution with using WebNFC for Android devices.

+## Disclaimer

+Chiru Labs is not liable for any outcomes as a result of using this repo

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.